opentensor/developer-docs/docs/glossary.md

 ### Axon

 A module in the Bittensor API that uses the FastAPI library to create and run API servers.
 Axons receive incoming Synapse objects.
-Typically an Axon is the entry point advertised by a subnet miner on the Bittensor blockchain, allowing subnet validators to communicate with the miner.
+Typically, an Axon is the entry point advertised by a subnet miner on the Bittensor blockchain, allowing subnet validators to communicate with the miner.

 ## B